danhhz/zeropb/README.md

 The speedup of lazy field decoding is even more pronounced when using one field out of a more complex message.
-In this case, there are byte and message fields that are not used but waste cpu and even cause allocations in eager decoding.
+In this case, there are byte and message fields that are not used but waste cpu and cause allocations because of eager decoding.
-Also note that zeropb's message decode cost is roughly proportional to the number of top-level fields set in the message.
+Also note that zeropb's message decode cost is roughly proportional to the number of top-level fields set in the message and independent of any fields in sub-messages.

     name                                         time/op
     DecodeComplexAccessOne/pb-8                  1.39µs ± 0%